• There are no suggestions because the search field is empty.

 In case you haven’t gathered, we don’t recommend this approach.

-Monitoring the performance of your ads is less time-consuming than building a leads list from scratch, but it certainly does take time.
+Monitoring the performance of your ads is less time-consuming than building a commercial cleaning leads list from scratch, but it certainly does take time.

 But is it really necessary?